 Hours after Sarah was born, a pediatrician recognized a serious heart murmur.
-Sarah's parents decided to bring her to the Cardiac Center.
-Here, a team diagnosed Sarah with moderate to severe aortic stenosis.
-That means that the heart valve that opens to allow blood to flow into the aorta was malformed and wasn't functioning correctly.
+Sarah's parents, Lynn and Bruce, brought her to the Cardiac Center at Children’s Hospital of Philadelphia (CHOP) where she was diagnosed with moderate to severe aortic stenosis.
+There was a malformation in the valve that allows blood to flow from the heart into the aorta and it wasn't functioning properly.

-Sarah, then a tiny infant, spent a week in the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU).
-After careful evaluation, a team of cardiologists, anesthesiologists and surgeons made the decision to delay surgery until Sarah was stronger.
+Sarah spent a week in the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU).
+After careful evaluation, a team of cardiologists, anesthesiologists and surgeons made the decision to delay surgery until Sarah was bigger.

-Three-and-a-half months later, she returned to the Cardiac Center.
-Thomas Spray, MD, performed a surgery called the Ross procedure.
+Three-and-a-half months later, she returned to the Cardiac Center where Thomas Spray, MD, Chief of the Division of Cardiothoracic Surgery, performed a surgery called the Ross procedure.
 In this operation, the aortic valve is replaced with the patient's pulmonary valve.
 The pulmonary valve is then replaced with one from a donated organ.

-"She went for 7 years with no deterioration in physical ability," her mother says.
-"Then they noticed some change."
+"She went for 7 years with no limitation in physical ability," says Lynn.
+"Then her cardiologists noticed some change."

-"She had so much personal attention and the facility was beautiful," Sarah's mom says.
+After surgery, Sarah recovered in the Cardiac Center's inpatient units.
+"She had so much personal attention and the facility was beautiful," says Lynn.

 The Cardiac Center's child life specialist, who helps children cope with the stress of hospitalization, used teddy bears to encourage Sarah and another little girl to think about their experience.

-"The girls cut open the front of the teddy bears," Sarah's mother says.
+"The girls cut open the front of the teddy bears," Lynn remembers.
 "It was such a wonderful exercise for them to think about what they had just been through in a very fun way, without having to discuss anything scary."

 Sarah's room was down the hall from the Cardiac Center playroom, where she and another patient watched movies together and played on the computer.

-"The second day, as soon as she could walk, she lived in that playroom," her mother recalls.
+"The second day, as soon as she could walk, she lived in that playroom," says Lynn.